Visitor’s Center.

 Since her death on March 14, 1977, Fannie Lou Hamer has been recognized worldwide as a national icon.

 Her funeral and memorial service in Ruleville, MS later that month drew more people than the small town in the Delta actually had as residents.
 People who were not able to see her in life, flocked to William Chapel for the last chance to see her - in death.
-And since then, her final resting place has seen a constant flow of visitors from all across the county who come to pay their respects to a woman who accomplished so much at the Fannie Lou Hamer Memorial Garden in Ruleville.
+And since then, her final resting place has seen a constant flow of visitors from across the county who come to pay their respects to a woman who accomplished so much at the Fannie Lou Hamer Memorial Garden in Ruleville.

 Iowa State & Langston University.